SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 - Dynamic Arrays

 ## Data Cleaning & Transformation
+All data cleaning and preparation was performed using Power Query
 ### Data Quality Assessment/General cleaning steps
 - Conducted a comprehensive data quality audit to check for data formatting issues, Text Inconsistency, Missing Values, Orphan Records, and Currency Symbols
 -  Check for leading and trailing spaces in text fields